We don’t make anything anymore.

 The decline started in the 1960s when the French company Michelin developed the radial tire.
-Other foreign companies followed suit, but U.S. tire makers were slow to respond and floundered.
+Other foreign companies followed suit, but U.S. tire makers were slow to respond.

 The steel industry is another piece of the decline of U.S. manufacturing.

 In 1910, the United States produced 24 million tons of steel, about 40 percent of worldwide production.
-Today, the country produces more than 80 million metric tons of steel, but it is now fourth in this field.
+Today, the country produces 86 million metric tons of steel, but it is now fourth in this field.
 China produces more than 50 percent of the world’s steel with Japan and India also ahead of the United States.

 The loss in jobs has devastated former steel-reliant towns near Pittsburgh such as Clairton, Duquesne and Braddock.